3cqs-coder/SymBot/docs/README.md

 ## SymBot

 SymBot is a user friendly, self-hosted and automated DCA (Dollar Cost Averaging) cryptocurrency bot solution.
-Create and manage your bots entirely from a web interface.
+Create and manage your bots entirely from your web browser.
 Best of all, your exchange credentials and keys always remain in your hands... not any other third-party.

 ## Requirements